yasser-alghamdi/winterfell-hunt/README.md

         # winhunt.py DESKTOP-YASSER
 ```

-at the end, a report of each execution will be generated to present the statstics of the overall findings that need additional attentions and further investigation.
+at the end, a report of each execution will be generated contains all finidings loacted at the following *PATH \DESKTOP-YASSER\Hunting\Winterfell_Hunt_Report.txt*
+to present the overall findings that need additional attention and further investigation.

 ```
 ██╗  ██╗██╗   ██╗███╗   ██╗████████╗    ██████╗ ███████╗██████╗  ██████╗ ██████╗ ████████╗